 To better understand accrued income, let’s look at a practical example:

-Example: ABC Ltd. provides website maintenance services for $2,000 in December, with the payment expected in January.
+Example: ABC Ltd. provides website maintenance services for Rs 2,000 in December, with the payment expected in January.
 According to the accrued income concept, ABC Ltd. must record the income in December, even though the payment will be received in January.

 Accrued Income Journal Entry (December 31st):

-This journal entry ensures that the income is recognized in December, the period in which the service was provided.
+This journal entry ensures that the income is recognised in December, when the service was provided.

 Payment Entry (January):

-The accrued income account is cleared when the payment is received, demonstrating how accrued income ensures that financial statements reflect earned revenues, even if payment occurs in a later period.
+The accrued income account is cleared when the payment is received, demonstrating how accrued income ensures that financial statements reflect earned revenues, even if payment occurs later.

 Features of Accrued Income